Charente: Geography

-It is largely part of the Aquitaine Basin, with the north-eastern part in the Massif Central.
+It is largely part of the Aquitaine Basin, with the northeastern part in the Massif Central.
 The Charente flows through it and gave its name to the department, along with Charente-Maritime.
 It is composed with the historical region of Angoumois and contains part of the regions of Saintonge, Limousin, Périgord and Poitou.

 The department is part of the current region of Nouvelle-Aquitaine.
 It is surrounded by the departments of Charente-Maritime, Dordogne, Haute-Vienne, Vienne and Deux-Sèvres.
 The southernmost “major” town (town with over 1,000 people) in the Charente is Chalais.

 Principal towns

 The most populous commune is Angoulême, the prefecture.
-As of 2019, there are 9 communes with more than 5,000 inhabitants:
+As of 2019, there are nine communes with more than 5,000 inhabitants:

 Demographics

 The inhabitants of the department are called Charentais or in feminine, Charentaise.